rblack42/ACCweb.cosc2325/Assignments/week1.rst

 Orientation Exam
 ================

-There is a simple orientation exam on Blakboard, designed to make sure you find the syllabus and look it over.
+There is a simple orientation exam on Blackboard, designed to make sure you find the syllabus and look it over.
 Look for it under "Exams" on the left side of the BB page.
 Complete this exam during the first week.